Dfam-consortium/tss_prefilter/README.md

  * This currently uses a 4 character alphabet.
 All IUB codes are converted to 'A's.
  * The sketch parameters and k-mer window size were chosen to be compatible with the TSS Align method.
- * Took 3hr 15min (single threaded) to build an index with 44,294 TE sequences (71MB).
+ * Took 3hr 15min to build an index with 44,294 TE sequences (71MB).
 The
    index is 684MB in size.
       - With 10 nearest neighbors for each plus-strand K-mer in SVA (stride=1), and 10 nearest neighbors for each minus-strand K-mer in SVA (stride=1), the search